 Yes, military needs

 UK defence policy is fully committed to military nuclear.
 The roots of civil nuclear power lay in the Cold War push to develop nuclear weapons.
-As such, it has been since the British public was told nuclear electricity would be “too cheap to meter”.
+Thus has it ever been since the British public was told nuclear electricity would be “too cheap to meter”.

 The legacy of empire and thrust for continued perceived world status are at the core of a post-Brexit mentality.
 It’s inconceivable to the English political elite that this status could exist without Great Britain being in the nuclear nations club, brandishing the totem of a nuclear deterrent.